safal321/Vuejs-Assessment/README.md

 4 DatePicker library is used for date

 ### Javascript Style Guide : Airbnb
+### Variable types:camelCase
+### Function types:camelCase with arrow function and non arrow function
+### BEM pattern follwed

 ### How it works
 When user submit the form,validation rules check whether data is appropirate or not.
 If the data is appropriate then it is stored in vuex store.

-Another component(Profile) access the data stored in vuex store and displays it.
+Another component (Profile) access the data stored in vuex store and displays it.